 You can then expect the Police to visit you to inspect your security measures.

 Then around 4 weeks later your B licence should arrive in the mail.

 Wednesday-Sunday: 10am - 4pm

-Visitors for rifle shooting is on Saturdays only from 12pm - 3pm.
+Visitors for Rifle/ Shotgun shooting - Saturdays only (12pm - 3pm).

-Visitors for pistol shooting is Sunday only from 10.00am.
+Visitors for pistol shooting - Sunday only from (10.00am onwards)

 706 Whiriwhiri Road, Waiuku 2682

 Stay up to date with the latest club events and results by following our Facebook page.

 We aim to ensure this website is up to date.